a Syllabus - CEE 240 GIS in Engineering

 The first half of this course is devoted to introducing concepts and essential techniques in using CAD (Computer-Aided Design/Drafting).
 Topics include fundamental drawing and editing techniques necessary to creating and plotting/printing 2D drawings.
 Application emphasis will be on AutoCAD software.

-You can use AutoCAD 2025 available in ODU MoVE VM (Virtual Machine) server *or* a copy of AutoCAD 2025 downloaded & installed to your computer for lab exercises.
+You can use AutoCAD available in ODU MoVE VM (Virtual Machine) server *or* a copy of AutoCAD (2024 or later) downloaded & installed to your computer for lab exercises.

 To get a free download of 1-yr student licensed AutoCAD software (so that you can practice AutoCAD at home), go to Autodesk Education Community website (http://www.autodesk.com/education/free-software/featured) and register first.
-Once you have created an account, download AutoCAD 2025 to your personal computer and install.
+Once you have created an account, download AutoCAD (2024 or later) to your personal computer and install.
 Whole process would take about 10 minutes (will vary depending on your Internet connection speed).
-Please see Canvas/"Software for the Class" for more step-by-step detail.

 ABET Learning Outcomes